What is DCF Valuations?

 A valuation is not a scientific exercise and is dependent on the quality of information available.
 It is a set of arguments supporting a view on value and we therefore usually express it as a range

 Purpose of Valuation

-The valuation exercises that we undertake are generally from the view of what a business might cost to acquire or what price it might attract upon a disposal.
+The valuation exercises that we undertake are generally from the view of what a business might cost to acquire or what price it might attract upon disposal.
 It is extremely important therefore to keep in mind the purpose for which the valuation is intended.
 Valuations can also be important for the purposes of establishing fee levels in engagement letters.

 Different purposes include:

 - Purchase or sale of a private company

 - Hostile bid for a public company